Mountaineering Scotland Launches Comp For New Logo

 The organisation that represents outdoors folk in Scotland is in search of a new logo following its recent name change.

-The representative organisation for hill walkers, climbers, mountaineers and ski-tourers who live in Scotland or enjoy Scottish mountains is looking for a new logo to go with its new name.
+The representative organisation for hill walkers, climbers, mountaineers, ski-tourers and those hiking in Scotland, whether they live there or just enjoy the Scottish mountains is looking for a new logo to go with its new name.

 The Mountaineering Council of Scotland announced last month it was to change its name to Mountaineering Scotland.

 Alongside the new name, the organisation will be introducing a new logo and visual identity – and it is inviting members and the public to come up with ideas in a design competition.

 ‘We want our visual identity to be clear’

 Chief Executive Officer David Gibson said: ‘Like the name, we want our new visual identity to be simple, clear and reflect what we do.
 As the MCofS we have represented the interests of clubs and members since 1970.